-6. Installing and Setting Up Cura
+5. Installing and Setting Up Cura

-Video Tutorial: How to set up Cura
+Video Tutorial: How to set up Cura 4

 Slicing is the process of converting your 3D model into the layered print language your printer can understand, called G-Code.
 A program called a slicer automatically creates G-Code for your printer.
 We recommend using free, open-source slicer programs.
 Our favorite slicer is Ultimaker Cura.
 It's free and easy to use.
-We've included Cura and its setup profile on your printer's SD card.
+We've included Cura on your printer's SD card.
 For beginning users, we recommend that you install Cura on a PC or Mac and use it to do all your slicing.

-In this section, you'll install and set up Cura for your NWA3D A31.
+In this section, you'll install and set up Cura for your NWA3D A5.

 - a.
 Install Ultimaker Cura on a PC or Mac.
 Both the .exe and .dmg versions are included on your microSD card.
 You can also download Cura from the Ultimaker Cura website. - b.
 Open the Cura application.
 When it's opened for the first time, you'll see the "Add Printer" window.
+If the "Add Printer" window does not appear, select "Settings > Printers > Add Printer ..." from the Menu Bar at the top of the screen.

-(If not, select "Settings" from the pull-down menu, then "Printer," then "Add printer.")
-Select "Add a non-networked printer" and scroll down to "NWA 3D LLC" and click on it.
-Select "NWA3D A31" and click the "Add" button on the lower right.
+c.
+Select "Add a non-networked printer" and then scroll down and click on "NWA 3D LLC."
+Make sure the radio button for the NWA3D A5 is selected and "NWA3D A5" appears in the "Printer name" field, as shown in the following image.
+Click the "Add" button on the lower right.